Years Running: 1998 – now

 Hometown: Mullica Hill, NJ

-Running History: After running the Presidential Physical Fitness mile test as a freshman in high school, the cross coach asked if I would consider running indoor track.
+Running History: After running the NJ Presidential Physical Fitness mile test in the fall of ’99 in gym class, the cross coach asked if I would consider running indoor track.
 The rest is history.
-I fell in love with cross country, indoor and outdoor track and developed a love for running that carried me from racing competitively in high school & college to now post-collegiately.
-I’ve raced everything from the mile to the marathon but cross country is my first love.
+I fell in love with the sport and developed a passion for running that carried me from racing competitively in high school & college to now post-collegiately.
+I’ve raced everything from the mile to the marathon but cross is my first love.

 How many miles to run/walk in an ideal week: 60-70

 Favorite Race: I love “11 Miles to Paradise”.
 It was one of my first trail runs in Montana after moving here in 2006.
-I’ve used it as a long run before my first marathon, we run it every year for Easter, and my brother from Washington, DC came out and ran it with me.
-If you’ve never run this race before, sign up!
-It’s gorgeous.
+I’ve used it as a long run before my first marathon (running out and back), we run it every year for Easter, and my brother from Washington, DC came out and ran it with me.

-Favorite local route: I love running on the trails in the Rattlesnake, especially the trails that parallel Rattlesnake Creek.
-It doesn’t get much better than running a long run in the summer and then jumping into the river.
+Favorite local route: I love running on the trails in the Rattlesnake, especially the trails that parallel the creek.

-Best running memory: Running the “11 Miles to Paradise” course with my husband.
+Best running memory: Any run with my husband.

-Favorite shoe all time: This changes all of the time!
-But right now, I love the Adidas Ultra Boost in the summer and the Saucony Xodus Runshield in the winter.
+Favorite shoe all time: It changes all of the time.
+Right now, I’m wearing the Adidas Ultra Boost.

 Running accessory you can’t live without: The Nathan Hipster.
 You can fit just about anything in this belt when you run.
 The best part?
-It sits flat on your waist so you can’t tell you have the Hipster on.
+You can’t even tell it’s there when it is on.

 Special talent: I’m pretty great at eating anything with peanut butter & chocolate.